 Content

-Read on to learn about ashwagandha hair benefits, whether ashwagandha can cause hair loss, ashwagandha dosage as a hair loss remedy and other treatment options for hair loss.
+Read on to learn about ashwagandha hair benefits, whether ashwagandha can cause hair loss, ashwagandha dosage to remedy hair loss, as well as other treatment options for hair loss.

 Content

-It’s not accurate to say that ashwagandha directly treats hair loss or improves hair health.
-But its anti-inflammatory properties might help you better cope with stress — a common trigger for hair loss.
+While it’s not accurate to say that ashwagandha directly treats hair loss or improves hair health, it’s possible that its anti-inflammatory properties might help you better cope with stress — a common trigger for hair loss.

-So if you’re wondering whether an ashwagandha hair loss remedy could actually help your hairline, the answer isn’t so clear-cut.
+So if you’re wondering whether an ashwagandha hair loss remedy could actually help your hairline, the answer is, unfortunately, not clear cut.

 Ashwagandha hair benefits have to do with the supplement’s potential effects on stress.